 Contact: Meghan Jensen, director of marketing

-The Pilot Deployment Program acts as a catalyst for companies who are developing new products that make true social and environmental impacts with a focus on water quality and quantity.
+The Program acts as a catalyst for companies and professionals who are developing new products to make true water quality and quantity impact.
 Selected projects must address integrated water solutions through innovation, application, and demonstration while maintaining a cost-efficient, scalable, and deployable model.

 About The Water Council

 The Water Council, the only organization of its kind in the United States, was established in 2009 by Milwaukee-area businesses, education and government leaders.
 The non-profit organization, consisting of more than 160 members, is linking together global water technology companies, innovative water entrepreneurs, acclaimed academic research programs and, most importantly, some of the nation’s brightest and most energetic water professionals.
 The Water Council is capturing the attention of the world and transforming the Milwaukee region into a World Water Hub for freshwater research, economic development and education.
 For more information, visit www.thewatercouncil.com or contact us by phone at 414.988.8750.